ivh/tmy.se/content/engrams.md

 Do you remember the number I asked you to above?
 No matter if you do or not, you have no direct knowledge why that is the case.
 Finding out through experiment is our only hope.

+Oh, I almost forgot: The paper linked above is by scientists from Lund, Sweden!
+So I'm keeping my fingers crossed for a "local" Nobel prize in the future.